 5.1 Board meetings

 5.1.1 Meetings shall be conducted at least on a quarterly basis.
-If additional meetings are to be convened, a Director may request for such a meeting to table matters of urgency, and the Company Secretary, upon the request of the Board Chairman or any one (1) Director, shall convene a meeting.
-The Company Secretary shall prepare and distribute a timetable for all required to attend the meetings.
+If additional meetings are to be convened, a Director may request for such a meeting to table matters of urgency, and the Company Secretary, upon the request of the Board Chairman or any one (1) Director with the agreement of the Chairman, shall convene a meeting.
+The Company Secretary shall prepare and distribute a timetable with outline agenda items for all required to attend the meetings.

-5.2.1 The notice for a Board meeting shall be given in writing at least seven (7) days, or shorter notice, due to extenuating circumstances, prior to the meeting.
-The Chairman, in conjunction with the PGCEO and the Company Secretary, shall undertake the primary responsibility for preparing the meeting agenda.
+5.2.1 The notice for a Board meeting shall be given in writing at least five (5) working days, or shorter notice, due to extenuating circumstances, prior to the meeting.
+The Chairman, in conjunction with the GCEO and the Company Secretary, shall undertake the primary responsibility for preparing the meeting agenda.
+The Agenda may be issued separately from the notice not less than three (3) working days prior to the meeting.
 In the event issues requiring the Board’s decision arise between meetings, such issues shall be resolved through circular resolution subsequent to discussions being held amongst the Board members, either via teleconference, videoconference, email, etc. in order for the Board as a whole to be apprised on such matters and obtain their view points before arriving at a decision.
-Such circular resolution in writing shall be valid and effectual if it is signed or approved by letter, telex, facsimile or telegram by all members of the Board and such discussions, including any concerns raised and the rationale for the decisions so made in the resolution shall be tabled at the immediate Board meeting for formal record keeping.
+Such circular resolution in writing shall be valid and effectual if it is signed or approved by letter, telex, facsimile or telegram by all members of the Board and such discussions, including any concerns raised and the rationale for the decisions so made in the resolution shall be tabled at the immediate next Board meeting for formal record keeping.

 5.3 Meeting papers

-5.3.2 Minutes shall be prepared within fourteen (14) days following a Board meeting and shall be circulated in draft form.
-The draft minutes shall be re-circulated with the Board papers in readiness for signing at the following meeting.
+5.3.2 Minutes shall be prepared within ten (10) days following a Board meeting and shall be circulated in draft form to the Chairman.
+The draft minutes vetted by the Chairman shall be re-circulated with the Board papers in readiness for signing at the following meeting.
 The Board shall record its deliberations, in terms of issues discussed, and the conclusions reached in discharging its duties.
 If one or more Directors request for their opinion to be noted, the Company Secretary shall comply with the request.

 5.4 Access to information